 Women are joining the hospitality field in growing numbers, as they inherently add an element of glamour to the job.

-Further, the communication skills that most women seem to possess also help their roles as hospitality professionals, whether the choose to be an air hostess or a hotel receptionist.
+Further, the communication skills that most women seem to possess also help their roles as hospitality professionals, whether the choice to be an air hostess or a hotel receptionist.

 Banking / Insurance